What are the Different Types of Brackets in Coding?

 }

 The curly brackets indicate the beginning and end of the function and the code that should be executed when the function is called.
-Curly brackets can create object literals, a data structure allowing storing of multiple values in a single variable.
+Curly brackets can create object literals, a data structure allowing storing multiple values in a single variable.
 For example, in JavaScript, the syntax for creating an object literal is:

 let myObject = {